...

-— by julie hodos on February 5, 2025
+— By Julie Hodos on February 5, 2025

 This post may contain affiliate links.
 Please refer to our disclosure policy.

-Does your preschooler know that there is a difference between certain bodies of water?
+Does your child know that there is a difference between certain bodies of water?
 There are oceans and seas and then there are ponds and lakes.
 Saltwater versus freshwater.
 And different water dwelling creatures may prefer one or the other.

 The printable for this activity is free and can be found at the bottom of this post.
 Stick around for the activity instructions though because if your child hasn’t grown up around the ocean then you’ll want to do the first part of the activity before the sorting.
 Bonus!
 It can be turned into a game as well.